Genetic Mutations (A Level only) (AQA A Level Biology)

 1c3 marks

-Cystic fibrosis is a mutation caused by the deletion of one amino acid from the CFTR protein.
-The CFTR protein forms a channel which moves negatively charged chloride ions across the cell membrane.
-Cystic fibrosis sufferers lack these CFTR channels which means chloride ions cannot be transported out of the cell.
+Cystic fibrosis is a disorder caused by the deletion of one amino acid from the CFTR protein.
+The functional CFTR protein forms a channel which allows the movement of negatively charged chloride ions across cell membranes.

 1d4 marks

-With reference to water potential gradients, suggest how a mutation of the CFTR gene may lead to the symptoms described in part (c).
+With reference to water potential gradients, suggest how mutated CFTR proteins in the membranes of cells lining the airways may lead to the symptoms described.

 Did this page help you?